How to Install FFmpeg on Fedora Linux

 V..... hevc_nvenc NVIDIA NVENC hevc encoder (codec hevc)

 Before converting files, verify which codecs your FFmpeg build supports.
-The table below shows which formats work with each installation method, helping you determine if you need the RPM Fusion build:
+This table shows which formats work with each installation method:

 Codecffmpeg-freeRPM Fusion FFmpegCommon Use